droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/wallet/test/coinselector\_tests.cpp - Tests Core's coin selection algorithms. [*Added in 0.17*](https://github.com/bitcoin/bitcoin/pull/10637).

-./src/wallet/tests/crypto\_tests.cpp - Various tests for the CTAES code.
-Ensures functionality matches OpenSSL, and that failures occur exactly like failures in OpenSSL. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7689) as a replacement for OpenSSL-dependent functionality.

 ./src/wallet/test/rpc\_wallet\_tests.cpp - Internal RPC/JSON wallet unit tests. [*Moved here from ./src/test in 0.13*](https://github.com/bitcoin/bitcoin/pull/7905) and [*replaced with ./qa/rpc-tests/wallet-accounts.py in 0.14*](https://github.com/bitcoin/bitcoin/pull/8450).

+./src/wallet/tests/wallet\_crypto\_tests.cpp - Various tests for the CTAES code.
+Ensures functionality matches OpenSSL, and that failures occur exactly like failures in OpenSSL. *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7689) as a replacement for OpenSSL-dependent functionality, and [renamed in 0.17](https://github.com/bitcoin/bitcoin/pull/12895)*.

 ./src/wallet/test/wallet\_test\_fixture.cpp - Does some wallet test setup.
 Forces the wallet to use its own test fixtures, and not those for the rest of Core. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7905).